amal-kadri/Data-Mining-Assignment-4/assignment_4.md

 ![](output/tabs_figs/nomilk_beersodasausage.png)
 ![](output/tabs_figs/nomilk_candy.png)

-![The “no milk tag picks out more snack and alcohol items and less traditional grocery items”.
+![The “no milk” tag picks out more snack and alcohol items and less traditional grocery items.
 Items associated with “whole milk” are typical grocery bundles](output/tabs_figs/wholemilk_basiccart.png)

 The following tables clearly show the same trend that the above graphs
-illustrate: items associated with the “no milk” tag tend to be snacks, alcohol, and other items that a non-grocery shopper might run into the store and buy while the “whole milk” is associated with basic, everyday grocery staples.
+illustrate: items associated with the “no milk” tag tend to be snacks, alcohol, and other items that a non-grocery shopper might run into the store and buy.
+By contrast, “whole milk” is associated with basic, everyday grocery staples.

 <table>
 <caption>High Lift Rules: No-Milk Carts</caption>